DougThompson1976/ArdourCrosscompile/README.md

 # Running / contributing / issues

+Please before compiling have `yay` installed and run

+- `yay -Syu python python-setuptools python-pip git`

-Please before compiling have `yay` installed and run `yay -Syu python` for upgrading / syncing the system and installing python.
+That is for upgrading / syncing the system and installing python, git, pip.

-This script only uses native python modules / packages.
+Clone the repo, cd into it:

+- `pip install -r requirements.txt`

 Edit `config.py` to your needs, run `python main.py`, if you want to install some packages by hand (or all) see file `pacman.py`, Requirements class.